 Brokerage is at the heart of the real estate profession and real estate brokers have their fingers on the pulse of local markets.
 Despite their omnipresence, the term "real estate broker" is often misused and misunderstood.
 Brokers are interchangeably, and sometimes mistakenly, called: Real Estate Agents, Realtors, Listing Agents, Selling Agents, Agent Broker, and Buyers Broker.

-In What Is A Real Estate Broker?
-The Ultimate Guide, we lay out all the essential facts about real estate brokers to help you become a wiser real estate entrepreneur.
+In our comprehensive guide, we lay out all the essential facts about real estate brokers to help you become a wiser real estate entrepreneur.

 So, let's dive right in!
 Feel free to use this menu to jump to your topic of choice:

 A real estate broker is a state-licensed real estate professional who may transact with buyers, sellers, and renters of various types of real property.
 Real estate brokers are highly educated and possess in-depth knowledge of the industry.
 Brokers may work independently, or opt to be leaders and employ real estate salespersons to work under them.

 Real estate brokers are highly regulated and are required to pass a licensing exam before they can get brokers' licenses to run their businesses legally.
 There are educational and experience requirements that one is required to meet before taking a real estate broker licensing exam.
 Nonetheless, these requirements vary from state to state.

 For instance, you may qualify for this exam in California as long as you have a four-year college degree, two years of experience as a real estate agent, and have finished eight college-level real estate courses.

 Brokers generally have higher standards of knowledge than other types of real estate professionals; hence they are subjected to long and challenging licensing tests.